open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNetCore/README.md

 This instrumentation by default collects all the incoming http requests.
-It allows filtering of requests by using the `Filter` function in `AspNetCoreInstrumentationOptions`.
+It allows filtering of requests by using the `Filter` function in `AspNetCoreTraceInstrumentationOptions`.
 This defines the condition for allowable requests.
 The Filter receives the `HttpContext` of the incoming request, and does not collect telemetry about the request if the Filter returns false or throws exception.